The Terminating-Random Experiments Selector: Fast High-Dimensional Variable Selection with False Discovery Rate Control: Setup, Preprocessing, and Additional Results: Simulated Genome-Wide Association Study

 \section{Setup, Preprocessing, and Additional Results: Simulated Genome-Wide Association Study}

-This appendix provides additional details on the setup of the simulated genome-wide association study (GWAS) in Section~V and the preprocessing of the data, presents additional results, and verifies the Assumptions~1, 2, and~3 on simulated genomics data.
+This appendix provides additional details on the setup of the simulated genome-wide association study (GWAS) in Section~\ref{sec: Simulated Genome-Wide Association Study} and the preprocessing of the data, presents additional results, and verifies A-\ref{assumption: 1}, A-\ref{assumption: 2}, and A-\ref{assumption: 3} on simulated genomics data.